 Family Encyclopedia >> Work

-1. There is not enough time
+1. There's not enough time

 2. I have no money